Head on this page.

 Since fiscal 2010, we have been implementing the ECO-VC*1 Activity with our suppliers.
 This program seeks out ways in our parts procurement activities to save energy and resources or use recycled materials, which at the same time aims to rationalize costs.
 In fiscal 2011, we expanded the focus on Recycling-oriented Manufacturing in addition to the original objective of reducing CO2 emissions.

-Action in China and other Asian nations will be accelerated in fiscal 2013.
+Action in China and other Asian nations was accelerated in fiscal 2013.
 Suppliers from around the world have submitted a total of 866 ideas on energy saving for products and factories, or proposals on how to make smaller and lighter goods or using fewer parts.
 We wanted to share the best of these proposals with all our suppliers, and so we established the Panasonic Excellent Partners Meeting, which is attended by all our suppliers worldwide.

 In the future, we will implement this ECO-VC Activity throughout the supply chain-from procurement to distribution-to reach many more suppliers and reduce CO2, lower costs, and promote Recycling-oriented Manufacturing (minimizing resources used, recycling, and switching to non-petroleum materials).